MatthewKosloski/covert-chameleon/README.md

 # covert-chameleon

 In my quest to understand how interpeters for high-level programming languages work, I decided to make my own functional programming language called Torrey.
+The language is inspired by [Scheme](https://www.scheme.com/tspl4/) and [Clojure](https://clojure.org/index).

 Instead of building it all in one go (which would be too overwhelming), I decided to break it up into iterations.
 Each iteration will be an independent interpreter that is more complex than the last.